GLOBAL MARKETS-Developed, emerging markets diverge as Fed keeps rates steady

 By Jamie McGeever

-LONDON, Sept 18 (Reuters) - Developed market stocks fell on Friday and bonds rose, pushing yields sharply lower, after the U.S. Federal Reserve cited weakening global growth and the recent upsurge in financial market volatility as its reasons for not raising interest rates.
+LONDON, June 18 (Reuters) - European stocks fell on Friday and bonds rose, pushing yields sharply lower, after the U.S. Federal Reserve cited weakening global growth and the recent upsurge in financial market volatility as its reasons for not raising interest rates.

 Stocks and currencies in emerging markets, however, which are more vulnerable to higher U.S. interest rates, welcomed the Fed’s decision on Thursday to postpone “lift off” for at least another month, and rose across the board.

-Britain’s FTSE 100 index also followed Wall Street’s overnight lead, and was down 1 percent at 6,121 points.
-U.S. futures predicted a fall of almost 1 percent at the open later on Friday.
+Britain’s FTSE 100 index also followed Wall Street’s overnight lead, and was down 0.3 percent at 6,170 points.
+U.S. futures pointed to a steady open later on Friday.

 European government bond yields tumbled, tracking the 2-year U.S. Treasury yield’s biggest fall since Treasuries were first included in the Fed’s quantitative easing bond-buying stimulus programme in March 2009.

-The 10-year German Bund yield was down 12 basis points , on course for the biggest one-day fall since early July and the second biggest this year.
+The 10-year German Bund yield was down 10 basis points in early trading, on course for the biggest one-day fall since early July and the third biggest this year.

 A growing number of economists, including those at Morgan Stanley and Barclays, are now wondering whether the Fed will raise rates at all this year, given its concerns over growth and market volatility, as well as the strength of the dollar.